Skip to main content

 Insulin Sensitivity and Glycemic Control

 One of the most profound connections is between sex hormones and insulin sensitivity.
-Hypogonadism in men is strongly correlated with and an increased risk of type 2 diabetes.
+Hypogonadism in men is strongly correlated with insulin resistance and an increased risk of type 2 diabetes.
 Restoring testosterone to a healthy physiological range can have a significant impact on how the body manages glucose.

 • Hemoglobin A1c (HbA1c) ∞ This marker reflects average blood glucose levels over the preceding three months.
 A reduction in HbA1c in a patient who was previously in a pre-diabetic or diabetic range is a powerful indicator of improved systemic metabolic health.
 It suggests that the hormonal optimization is enhancing cellular glucose uptake and insulin signaling pathways.